 The pictures above were taken just this morning, and you can see the difference when I’m poking our my hydrated stomach verses flexing my abdominals.
 Water weight retention will always be a juggle, especially for us women due to our periods and hormones.
 So, I figured it’s time I give a fitness update on my blog and also to hit on my on water weight issue.
-I just finished up my 1st full week of my 4th round of FAST Track to Fit with Lindsay Huelse.
+I just finished up my 1st full week of my 4th round of my fitness program!

 I gave my body a break from upper body workouts this week after an injury scare on my wrist last weekend.
-The week and a half before that, I gave myself a diet and fasting break as instructed by Lindsay.
-So now, I’m gearing to go and all reset for another productive round of FAST Track to Fit!
+The week and a half before that, I gave myself a diet and fasting break as instructed.
+So now, I’m gearing to go and all reset for another productive round!

 One things that I’ve struggled with myself and have had other readers ask me about is water weight gain.
 Fun fact, 2 days before my transformation photo shoot was the first day I ever truly questioned if I was pregnant.
 (Calm down cause Grant and I are not trying to start a family) But seriously, my body was holding onto so much extra water weight from the increased water consumption, high proteins and double workouts in a day.
 I started to stress, but trusted Lindsay’s process.
 I weighed 6 pounds less 2 days later after I did a 30 hour fast before my shoot (I had only planned for 24 hours to cleanse and give my body a digestive break, but the shoot got started later than expectd and took longer than I had accounted for).
 Grant and I named my big belly aka my water baby “Watermelondrea” haha.
 She shows up from time to time, but I know I can’t do back to back 24 hour fasts to rid my water baby because that isn’t healthy.
 I embrace when I’ve got a full water baby and at least know my body isn’t dehydrated which is a victory in itself because I used to never drink enough water!